apache-superset/superset-github-bot/README.md

 # superset-github-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A Github bot to automatically label issues and PRs, built with [Probot](https://github.com/probot/probot) that A Probot app

 ## Setup